Assess chances

 Canada is a bilingual country: 76% of its residents speak English and 22% speak French.
 You can increase your chances of immigration if you know both languages.

-French is most widely used in Quebec — the only Canadian province where English is not an official language.
+French is most commonly used in Quebec — the only Canadian province where English is not an official language.
 In other provinces and territories, knowing English is sufficient, although the importance of French and support for Francophones continues to grow.

 Types of Language Tests